Show All Answers

 Paint may also be disposed of as trash after it has been hardened.
 To harden paint, add paint hardener (may be purchased at home improvement stores) or, clay cat litter to the paint, leave the paint can open and let it dry.
 When paint is dry, leave the lid off and dispose of in your regular trash.

-Companies such as, Stericycle Specialty Waste Solutions and Household Hazardous Waste Pickup, may take other household hazardous waste (HHW) material for a fee (PDF).
-Please call 602-276-7602 for more information.
+Companies such as, Stericycle Specialty Waste Solutions may take other household hazardous waste (HHW) material for a fee (PDF).
+Please contact them for more information.

 Backwash water from a filter system is considered to be wastewater and must be properly disposed.
 Proper disposal methods include sending the backwash water to a sewer system or using the backwash water for surface irrigation at the reuse site.
 A permit issued by the sewer utility company may be required to discharge the backwash water to the sewer system.